TorroesPrime/Dynamic-Story-Generator/README.md

 All characters have the following attributes:
 1. Race
 2. Name
+   - If race =!
+'Space Marine' then character also has a 'Last Name'
 3. Gender
 4. A selection of skills
 5. An inventory